 Browse by Category: Appetizers | Beef | Breads - Biscuits & Muffins | Casseroles | Desserts & Snacks | Drinks and Libations | Egg Dishes | Fish & Seafood | Gluten-Free | Lamb | Legumes | Other | Other Meats | Other Sides | Pasta | Pork | Poultry | Rabbit | Rice & Grains | Salads | Sandwiches | Sauces, Dressings & Condiments | Soups, Stews & Chili | Vegetables | Vegetarian

 Had another fun night with a neighborhood progressive dinner party last week, and this time I was appetizers.
 You might think this would be the “easy” course, I sure did, but it’s not.
 Not if you want it to be interesting and to make just enough food to get the party going, but not so much as to fill everyone up.
-I wanted to make some really tasty and yet not too filling foods; so I went to my cookbook collections and lo and behold, I have a little binder of Cindy Pawlcyn’s Appetizers – so I grab it and start flipping though the pages, marking recipes I thought might be good for the party.
+I wanted to make some really tasty and yet not too filling foods; so I went to my cookbook collections and lo and behold, I have a little binder of Cindy Pawlcyn’s Appetizers – so I grab it and start flipping through the pages, marking recipes I thought might be good for the party.

-Cindy Pawlcyn is a well known chef in northern California, having opened a number of restaurants in San Francisco and the Napa valley.
+Cindy Pawlcyn is a well-known chef in northern California, having opened a number of restaurants in San Francisco and the Napa Valley.
 She, like Alice Waters of Chez Panisse, was one of the forerunners of farm to table cooking; using fresh, local ingredients whenever possible.
 The way I like to cook.

 “When planning a dinner party, what’s more important than what’s on the table is what’s on the chairs”